Birkenes Municipality: History

-On 1 January 1970, two uninhabited areas of Neset and Råbudal in the neighboring municipality of Froland were transferred to Birkenes (these areas were formerly in the municipality of Mykland prior to 1967).
-On 1 January 1979, the uninhabited area of Landheia in Froland was transferred to the control of Birkenes municipality.
-Later, on 1 January 1986, the Lislevand farm area (population: 8) was transferred from Birkenes to the neighboring municipality of Evje og Hornnes.
-Then on 1 January 1991, the Dalen area of Birkenes (population: 60) was transferred to the neighboring municipality of Froland.
-On 1 January 2019, the Hovlandsdalen area (population: 27) was transferred from Birkenes municipality to the neighboring Evje og Hornnes municipality.
+On 1 January 1970, the two uninhabited areas of Neset and Råbudal in the neighboring Froland Municipality were transferred to Birkenes Municipality (these areas were formerly in the municipality of Mykland Municipality prior to 1967).
+On 1 January 1979, the uninhabited area of Landheia in Froland Municipality was transferred to Birkenes Municipality.
+Later, on 1 January 1986, the Lislevand farm area (population: 8) was transferred from Birkenes Municipality to the neighboring Evje og Hornnes Municipality.
+Then on 1 January 1991, the Dalen area of Birkenes Municipality (population: 60) was transferred to the neighboring Froland Municipality.
+On 1 January 2019, the Hovlandsdalen area (population: 27) was transferred from Birkenes Municipality to the neighboring Evje og Hornnes Municipality.

 Geography

-The municipality borders Kristiansand, Vennesla, Iveland, Evje og Hornnes, Froland, Grimstad, and Lillesand municipalities.

 Birkenes is home to many lakes, including Herefossfjorden, Nystølfjorden, Ogge, and Uldalsåna.
 The river Tovdalselva runs through the municipality as well.
+The highest point in the municipality is the 531.03 m tall mountain Storemyrknuten.
+Froland Municipality is located to the north, Grimstad Municipality is located to the east, Lillesand Municipality is located to the southeast, Kristiansand Municipality is located to the south, Vennesla Municipality is located to the southwest, Iveland Municipality is located to the west, and Evje og Hornnes Municipality is located to the northwest.